 It belongs to the patient.
 If the patient is a minor, it is exercised by the holders of parental authority, and by the guardian if the patient is an adult under guardianship.

 You can have access to your medical record.
 All the information concerning your health will be given to you during an individual interview with your practitioner, except emergency or inability to inform you.

 No medical procedure can be practiced without your free and informed consent unless you are unable to express your will.
 In this case, the person you trust, or if you have not been appointed, a member of your family or a relative, will be consulted in the absence of urgency or inability to contact anyone.
 In order to express your consent, you will receive information about the acts that will be performed, the treatment or prevention actions, the frequent or serious risks normally expected in the state of scientific knowledge, the foreseeable consequences in case of refusal, the risks Identified after the execution of the acts.
 You will be able to obtain any additional information, seek the opinion of another professional, request a period of reflection.

-The consent of the holder (s) of the parental authority and guardians of an adult under guardianshipThe consent of the holders of parental authority and guardians is necessary for any medical intervention, as well as that of the minor or the adult under guardianship if he is able to express his will and to participate in the decision.
+The consent of the holders of parental authority and guardians is necessary for any medical intervention, as well as that of the minor or the adult under guardianship if he is able to express his will and to participate in the decision.
 However, where the health of the minor or adult under guardianship is likely to be compromised by the refusal of the legal representative or the impossibility of obtaining his consent, the doctor shall provide the necessary care.